Michał Misiewicz

-Michał Jerzy Misiewicz (born October 11, 1990) is a Canadian former soccer player.
+Michał Jerzy Misiewicz (born October 11, 1990) is a Canadian former professional soccer player.
 He has represented Canada at under-17, under-20 and under-23 level.
-Michal now coaches GK's in Calgary, AB, Canada and runs his own GK Academy.
+Michal now coaches goalkeepers in Calgary, AB, Canada and runs his own goalkeeping academy.

 Early life and career

 Misiewicz was born in the Greek capital of Athens to Polish parents, and then the family moved to Alberta in Canada.
 Misiewicz left his home at the age of 14 to pursue a career in Europe and spent a year in Germany with SSV Jahn Regensburg.
 He moved to Polish club Śląsk Wrocław in 2006 and six months later travelled to England with his coach, who had received a job offer there.
 Misiewicz had a successful trial with Football League Championship club Plymouth Argyle during the spring of 2007 and signed a two-year apprenticeship in June.
 Under the guidance of Rhys Wilmot, he helped the club's under-18 side reach the quarter-finals of the FA Youth Cup and win the South West Conference of the Football League Youth Alliance during the 2007–08 season.
 Misiewicz joined Premier League side Sunderland in the summer of 2008 and won Group D of the Premier Academy League in his first season with the club.
 He signed a one-year professional contract in 2009, and spent a season playing for the club's reserve team.
 He was released at the end of the 2009–10 campaign.